 It may seem like a pain, but if you have a computer that can be upgraded to 10.11 El Capitan or later, that’s your best bet.
-This list of models from One World Computing will help you figure out if your Mac can be upgraded that far.
+This list of models from Other World Computing will help you figure out if your Mac can be upgraded that far.
 It covers years of Mac releases.
 (No Macs that can run Snow Leopard can be upgraded to Catalina or Big Sur, which would solve the problem, too.)

 Apple has instructions on installing a terminal release of Mac OS X or macOS for its old computers.